Sother6/cybersecurity-portfolio/Progress.md

 # Progress
-There are so many interesting things about cybersecurity that I do not know what to focus on.
+There are so many interesting things about cybersecurity that I do not know what to focus on. /

-Below is a list of what’s on my radar at the moment.
+## Completed
+    * Sy0-601           Comptia Security+
+    * AZ-900            Microsoft Azure Fundamentals

+## In progress
     * ISC2 CC           Certified in Cybersecurity
-    * MS SC-900       Security, Compliance, and Identity Fundamentals
+    * SC-900            Microsoft Security, Compliance, and Identity Fundamentals
+    * HTB               Hack The Box - labs writeups

+## Easy but possibly time-consuming
     * Python            Progamming Language
     * Burp Suite        Tool for web application security
     * Comptia Linux+    Linux Certification

+## Future challenges I am looking forward to
+    * CISM              ISACA Certified Information Security Manager